-As CPU clock speed-up is limited by several physical limitations, such as heat, energy loss, and limit of light speed, most CPU architecture companies introduced multicore architectures, which is the most popular CPU architecture now.
-Since multicore architectures were invented, multicore architectures are getting important in software development and effecting on client, server and supercomputing systems [2, 8, 10, 21].
-In addition, the CPU developers have a vision to develop many-core chips which will have hundreds or thousands cores on a single chip.
-As [21] mentioned, the parallelism has become a critical issue to develop softwares for the purpose of getting maximum performance gains of multicore machines.

-Also, Intel proposed that the Recognition, Mining, and Synthesis (RMS) approach as a killer application for the next data explosion era, and machine learning and data mining algorithms are suggested as important algorithms for the data deluge era by [10].
-Those algorithms are, however, usually highly compute-intensive algorithms, so the running time will be increasing in quadratic or even more as the data size increases.
-As [10] already described, the amount of data will be huge in every domain, due to digitization of not only scientific data but personal documents, photos, and videos.
-From the above statements, the necessary computation will be enormous for data mining algorithms in the future, so that implementing in scalable parallelism of those algorithms will be one of the most important procedures for the coming many-core and data explosion era.
+Since multicore architectures were invented, multicore architectures have been getting important in software development and effecting on client, server and supercomputing systems [2, 8, 10, 22].
+As [22] mentioned, the parallelism has become a critical issue to develop softwares for the purpose of getting maximum performance gains of multicore machines.
+Intel proposed that the Recognition, Mining, and Synthesis (RMS) [10] approach as a killer application for the next data explosion era.
+Machine learning and data mining algorithms are suggested as important algorithms for the data deluge era by [10].
+Those algorithms are, however, usually highly compute-intensive algorithms, so the running time increases in quadratic or even more as the data size increases.
+As [10] described, the amount of data is huge in every domain, due to digitization of not only scientific data but personal documents, photos, and videos.
+From the above statements, the necessary computation will be enormous for data mining algorithms in the future, so that implementing in scalable parallelism of those algorithms will be one of the most important procedures for the coming manycore and data explosion era.

-As the amount of the scientific data is increasing, data visualization could be another interesting area since it is hard to imagine data distribution of the most high-dimensional scientific data, or to depict relative position among data points due to high dimensionality.
-Dimension reduction algorithms is used to reduce dimensionality of high dimensional data into Euclidean low dimensional space, so that dimension reduction algorithms are used as visualization tools.
-Some dimension reduction approaches, such as generative topographic mapping (GTM) [22] and Self-Organizing Map (SOM) [15], seek to preserve topological properties of given data rather than proximity information, and other methods, i.e. multidimensional scaling (MDS) [17, 3], work on maintaining proximity information, similarity or dissimilarity information, between mapping points as much as possible.
+As the amount of the scientific data is increasing, data visualization would be another interesting area since it is hard to imagine data distribution of the most high-dimensional scientific data.
+Dimension reduction algorithms are used to reduce dimensionality of high dimensional data into Euclidean low dimensional space, so that dimension reduction algorithms are used as visualization tools.
+Some dimension reduction approaches, such as generative topographic mapping (GTM) [23] and Self-Organizing Map (SOM) [16], seek to preserve topological properties of given data rather than proximity information, and other methods, i.e. multidimensional scaling (MDS) [18, 3], work on maintaining proximity information, similarity or dissimilarity information, between mapping points as much as possible.
+The MDS uses several matrices which are full and $n \times n$ matrices for the n given points.
+Thus, the matrices could be very large for large problems (n could be as big as million even today).
+For large problems, we will initially cluster the given data and use the cluster centers to reduce the problem size.
 In this paper, the author uses parallel matrix multiplication to parallelize an elegant algorithm for computing MDS solution, named SMACOF (Scaling by MAjorizing a COmplicated Function) [6, 7, 14], in C# language and presents performance analysis of parallel implementation of SMACOF on multicore machines.